Skip to content

 The Airbus A340-600 is a super-stretch version of the A340 aircraft family, the largest of the Airbus jetliners.

-It has a capacity of 380 (or 475 in high-density seats) with a 13,900 km travel range and is among the world’s largest passenger aircraft.
+It can carry around 380 passengers, with a maximum capacity of up to 475 in high-density configurations, and has a range of approximately 13,900 km, placing it among the world’s largest passenger aircraft.

-It launched in August 2002 when it took its first commercial flight from London Heathrow to JFK New York with Virgin Atlantic Airports (ordered 20 aircraft as the first customer).
+The aircraft entered commercial service in August 2002, when Virgin Atlantic operated its first flight from London Heathrow to New York JFK as the launch customer.

 4. Boeing 777-300